terraform-google-modules/terraform-example-foundation/README.md

 This project will contain a Pub/Sub topic, a Pub/Sub subscription, and a [Security Command Center notification](https://cloud.google.com/security-command-center/docs/how-to-notifications) configured to send all new findings to the created topic.
 You can adjust the filter when deploying this step.

+#### KMS

+Another project created under the common folder.
+This project is allocated for [Cloud Key Management](https://cloud.google.com/security-key-management) for KMS resources shared by the organization.

+Usage instructions are available for the org step in the [README](./1-org/README.md).

 #### Secrets

 Another project created under the common folder.
 This project is allocated for [Secret Manager](https://cloud.google.com/secret-manager) for secrets shared by the organization.